Mr. Rogers' AP Physics C: E&M (with IB Physics) Objectives

 Faraday's Law (Chap31 Serway)

 1. State and apply Faraday's Law of Induction.
 Describe how magnetic flux can be altered with respect to time.
-(This is the principle of physics that enables us to generate electrical power.)
+Relevance: Faraday's law describes how electricity can be generated by rotating a coil in a magnetic field.

 e = - dFB / dt